The Works forced to close shops after cyber attack

 The retailer said it has taken a number of actions after it was alerted to the breach by its security firewall.

-The Works has disabled all internal and external access to its systems, including email, while it works with its advisers to evaluate and rectify the situation.
+The Works, which has shops across the Black Country, Shropshire and Staffordshire, has disabled all internal and external access to its systems, including email, while it works with its advisers to evaluate and rectify the situation.

 External cyber security experts have also been appointed and are currently completing investigations and recovery work.